kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 \end{bmatrix}
 $${#eq:multidmatrix}

 This is a simple example of how the seed ideas of the additive and multiplicative identities, sown far and wide, germinate into shoots that are surprisingly similar to the original ones.
-The numbers $0$ and $1$ do indeed rule the roost.
+The numbers $0$ and $1$ do indeed rule the roost for the simple reason that the original object remains unchanged under the respective operation.
 Obviously, the identity matrices will change with the matrix sizes, but the principles remain the same.

 ## The additive and multiplicative inverses in $\mathbb{R}$